FreeCAD/FreeCAD-documentation/wiki/Std_About.md

  ![](images/Std_About_example.png )  *The About FreeCAD dialog box*

-{{VeryImportantMessage|'''ATTENTION''': Do not take a screenshot of this dialog box!
-Instead press the **Copy to clipboard** button and then paste the information in your help request.}}
+**'''ATTENTION''': Do not take a screenshot of this dialog box!
+Instead press the **Copy to clipboard** button and then paste the information in your help request.**

 ## Usage